-On Tuesday 16 of October, at the invitation of Italian Senator Ernesto Rapani, Daniela D'Amico Henderson will present her new book "La Masseria" to members of the Senate and invited guests.
-The event will take place at Sala Caduti di Nassirya, Piazza Madama, 00186 Roma at 16:00, and the proceedings will be broadcast live on https://webtv.senato.it and on the Senate's YouTube Channel.
+On Tuesday 16 of October, at the invitation of Italian Senator Ernesto Rapani, Daniela D'Amico Henderson presented her new book "La Masseria" to members of the Senate and invited guests.

-Daniela is married to Mitch Henderson, a member of AUR's Board of Trustees, and together they have three children.
+Daniela is married to Mitch Henderson, a member of AUR's Board of Trustees, and they have three children together.
 Despite her busy family life, she has built a meaningful teaching career while actively contributing to her community through volunteer work.
-For over ten years, Daniela has served on the board of the Dante Alighieri Society of Michigan, an organization that allows her to remain closely connected to her Italian heritage—a culture she cherishes deeply.
+For over ten years, Daniela has served on the board of the Dante Alighieri Society of Michigan, which allows her to remain closely connected to her Italian heritage—a culture she cherishes deeply.

 "La Masseria" is Henderson's second novel, following the successful "Fuori dalla mia testa: Storia di un amore bipolare;" the tale of a spirited yoga instructor named Sabrina and the funny, heartfelt, and nostalgic story of sliding doors, or, as the subtitle suggests, of an unfinished love.